zelanko/sql-docs.zh-tw/docs/integration-services/load-data-to-from-excel-with-ssis.md

 ---
-title: 使用 SSIS 將資料從 Excel 載入或載入至 Excel | Microsoft Docs ms.description: Describes how to import data from Excel or export data to Excel with SQL Server Integration Services (SSIS).
+title: 使用 SSIS 從 Excel 匯入或匯出至 Excel | Microsoft Docs ms.description: Describes how to import data from Excel or export data to Excel with SQL Server Integration Services (SSIS).
 Also describes prerequisites, known issues, and limitations. ms.date: 04/10/2018 ms.prod: sql